Managing Foam Buildup in Your Facility

 - SUPPRESSOR 3112 - A 10% kosher-approved, formaldehyde-free, silicone emulsion for food production processes.
 This product is specially formulated for rapid knockdowns and persistent foam control.

 - SUPPRESSOR 3120 - A 20% silicone emulsion foam control formulation for general food processing applications.

 - SUPPRESSOR 3130 - A 30% kosher-approved active silicone emulsion designed to conform standards and specifications related to food contact applications.

-- SUPPRESSOR 3581 – Designed for efficient foam reduction in potato processing applications.
+- SUPPRESSOR 3415 - A proprietary blend designed for use in potato processing areas.

 - SUPPRESSOR 3583 – 100% active, non-silicone antifoam formulated especially for controlling foam in specialty cheese production.